Does your dog like to sniff? And does she like playing games with you and learning new things? Then tracking is a sport for you!

 While grass is the easiest surface to start on because it holds scent really well, you can also track over dirt and pavement.
 Help your dog the first couple times working on a new surface.

-Tracking helps to build confidence in shy or anxious dogs because it is a natural behavior and one of the few sports where your dog calls the shots.
-Humans have a pretty pathetic sense of smell, so it is up to your dog to show you where the track goes.
-Praise when she is on the track, especially if she pulls to tell you to follow (she will quickly learn that pulling is allowed when she’s wearing her tracking harness, and not when she isn’t).
+Praise when she is on the track, especially if she pulls to tell you to follow.
+She will quickly learn that pulling is allowed when she’s wearing her tracking harness, and not when she isn’t.